nichoth/components/README.md

 Pass in the checkbox label as child text.

 Optionally Pass in a signal as the checked value, to use as a controled input.
-Or do not pass in a `checkedState`
+Or do not pass in a `checkedState` for a non-controlled input.

 ```js
 const Checkbox:FunctionComponent<{